-Unhealthy Worry For some people, this process breaks down.
-Their minds become trapped in a endless process of “figuring it out.”
-They are plagued by thoughts and images of disastrous outcomes that in reality may never come to be.
+But often the adaptive process breaks down.
+Our minds become trapped in an endless process of “figuring it out.”
+We become plagued by thoughts and images of disastrous outcomes that may never occur.
 Worriers are particularly challenged by problems that have no clear solution.
 Instead of accepting and managing these difficult realities, they are viewed as evidence of the futility of even trying to work things out.

-Rumination Obsessive worry is focused on future outcomes.
-Rumination, another form of obsessive thinking, is the uncontrollable preoccupation with the past.
-Rumination is experienced as guilt, regret and anger, over perceived mistakes, losses, slights, actions taken or not taken, opportunities forever lost, with irreversible, catastrophic results.
-Rumination is accompanied by condemning, all-or-none criticism, and the overwhelming belief that if things had been different then existing and future misery could be avoided.
+Rumination.
+Rumination is focused on past events.
+It is a preoccupation with perceived mistakes, losses, slights, actions taken or not taken, opportunities forever lost.
+The feelings associated with obsessive rumination are guilt, regret, anger and envy.
+Rumination is often accompanied by harsh judgments, criticism, grudges, toward both self and others, and the overwhelming belief that if things had only been different then existing and future misery could have been avoided.